 And if those fail, there is video.

-As we rode through Aitutaki’s indescribably beautiful lagoon for the next few hours, I had to keep pinching myself to believe it was real.
+As we ride through Aitutaki’s indescribably beautiful lagoon for the next few hours, I have to keep pinching myself to believe it is real.

 The best way I can describe it?